PickyBinders/PickyBinder/README.md

 AutoDock family, the workflow conducts besides blind docking also ligand prediction either for all binding pockets identified by P2Rank or for a specific user-defined binding site.

-### Recent changes

-* Integration of EDMDock (includes updates of nextflow.config and params.config.in).
-* A score summary file for each individual tool. individual tools.
-* Option to turn off ligand scoring
-* Option to change the parameters of the docking tools
-* Workflow report is set in nextflow.config and therefor removed from the nextflow command.

 ## Overview